lehoff/erlware_commons/doc/signatures.md

     add(Key, Value, #dict_t{callback = Mod, data = Data} = Dict) ->
         Dict#dict_t{data = Mod:add(Key, Value, Data)}.

 There are two key things here.

-The first is the fact that the dictionary is deconstructed so we can get access to the data and the callback module.
-The second is that we modify the dictionary record we the new data and return that modified record.
+1. The dictionary is deconstructed so we can get access to the data and the callback module.
+1. We modify the dictionary record we the new data and return that modified record.

 This is the same approach that you will use for any Signature that updates data.
 As a side note, notice that we are calling the concrete implementation to do the work itself.

 Now lets do a data retrieval function.
 In this case, the `get` function of the dictionary Signature.